Caution: Before working with the battery, read the precautions in the section again "Safety first" at the beginning of this guide.

-Periodically (at least once every three months) Check the battery charge level as described in chapter 5A.
+Periodically (at least once every three months) check the battery charge level as described in chapter 5A.

 Battery corrosion can be minimized by lubricating the battery terminals and clamps with petroleum jelly.